About Focuses on ResultsHBR

 Said like this, focuses on results can only be a good thing, but this reminds me some discussions with colleagues.
 What can be opposed to results, and as most tech people like do things right, what can be opposed to results and seems the right things to do.

 Here are some oppositions developers face all the time.

 - Make it work VS make it nice or elegant way.

-- Rules are rules (like coding rules) VS sometime a simpler way could make sense
+- Rules are rules (like coding rules) VS sometime a simpler way could make sense.

-- Best practice VS it depends
+- Best practice VS it depends.

 It seems like the question about focuses on result could be an idealist VS pragmatic question.
-It could even swift to a quality VS quantity question.
+It could even be swift to a quality VS quantity question.

 I am not saying one is better that the other, but some compromise could be done.
 I know persons who really do not like do compromise on those subjects, saying that there is only one way, the good way, almost the “pure” way.

 Well, “Focuses on Result” could seem straight forward, but it is not right?